 - A male Dalmation weighs between 45-70 pounds and is between 23-24 inches in height

-The dog has round feet and well-arched toes and the nails are usually of the same color of that of the dog’s spots (which we think is pretty cool).
+The dog has round feet and well-arched toes, and the nails are usually the same color as the dog’s spots (which we think is pretty cool).

 Their eyes…

-You may not be aware of is that all Dalmatians are born with a plain white coat and the black spots only start to make an appearance when the pup is about 3 or 4 weeks in age.
+It can also vary between brown, amber, or blue.
+Unfortunately, blue eyes, which many folks prefer, are a recessive trait that carries some other hereditary medical issues, which we will discuss later in this article.
+An interesting fact that you may not be aware of is that all Dalmatians are born with a plain white coat, and the black spots only start appearing when the pup is about 3 or 4 weeks old.

-The coat of the Dalmatian is short, dense, and fine and only contains a small amount of “oil” on it so… Not only will the Dalmatian coat be easy to keep clean and groomed, it will also lack that “dog smell” as well.
+The good news is that the coat of the Dalmatian is short, dense, and fine and only contains a small amount of “oil,” so… Not only will the Dalmatian coat be easy to keep clean and groomed, but it will also lack that “dog smell” as well.

 These dogs also…

 Make excellent watchdogs as they know everything that’s going on around them.
-If your dog sees something suspicious or interesting, he’ll let you know how he feels about it.
-And while this may see “odd” these guys can also be quite reserved and quite dogs when they’re out in public.
+If your dog sees something suspicious or exciting, he’ll tell you how he feels about it.
+And while this may seem “odd,” these guys can also be quite reserved and quiet dogs when they’re out in public.
+You can say they let their “spots” do the talking.
+Because what you’re going to find is that just about everyone “loves” a Dalmatian, so when you do go out in public, you’re likely to get a lot of compliments and questions:

 - Wow, is that a Dalmatian?